 But we do keep it simple!
-For example, we studied the art of Ted Harrison, who painting in the north of Canada.
+For example, we recently studied the art of Ted Harrison, who painted in the north of Canada.
 His colorful but simple images are perfect to study with elementary students.

 We googled his artwork and simply talked about what we noticed.
 We noticed how he used large patches of warm colors beside patches of cool colors to create contrast.
 We noticed how he broke apart lines of different colors, moving from dark to light, creating the impression of distance (perspective).

-If you are looking for more easy art lessons to do with your class, there are a huge bunch to choose from depending on what you’d like to study.
+If you are looking for more NO PREP art lessons to do with your class, there are a huge bunch to choose from depending on what you’d like to study.
 You can choose from art history, modern artists, or art around the world.
 Click any of the pictures below to take a look!
 All of the collections have read-aloud scripts, photos of work, and literacy components included.
 All the work is done for you – and there’s enough to last the whole year and then some!